The Merger Control Review: Netherlands

 Phase I is a 28-day review period, whereas Phase II has a maximum duration of 13 weeks.
 However, these periods may be suspended if the ACM asks formal questions requiring additional information on the concentration.
 Because of this possibility of suspension, the review period can be very lengthy.
-As an extreme example, the 28-day period (Phase I) was suspended for 261 days in the case of Coöperatie Vlietland/Vlietland Ziekenhuis.41 There are no requirements for pre-notification.
+As an extreme example, the 28-day period (Phase I) was suspended for 261 days in the Coöperatie Vlietland/Vlietland Ziekenhuis case.34 There are no requirements for pre-notification.

 Exemption waiting period